Libensemble/libensemble/docs/overview_usecases.rst

 with keeping confusion to a minimum when communicating about libEnsemble and it's capabilities.

-* **Manager**: Single process directed to facilitate communication between other processes.
+* **Manager**: Single libEnsemble process facilitating communication between other processes.
 Within libEnsemble, the *Manager* process configures and passes work to and from the workers.

+* **Worker**: libEnsemble processes responsible for performing units of work, which may include submitting or executing tasks. *Worker* processes run generation and simulation routines, submit additional tasks for execution, and return results to the manager.

 * **Submit**: Enqueue or indicate that one or more jobs or tasks needs to be launched.
 When using the libEnsemble executor, a *submitted* task is executed immediately or queued for execution.

 * **Tasks**: Sub-processes or independent units of work.
 Workers perform *tasks* as directed by the manager; tasks may include submitting external programs for execution using the executor.

-* **Worker**: An additional process responsible for performing units of work, which may include submitting or executing tasks. *Worker* processes run generation and simulation routines, submit additional tasks for execution, and pass results to the manager.

 .. * **Execute / Run**: Start a program on a machine or node.